Sadie Holloway is a workshop facilitator who teaches interpersonal communication skills to help people strengthen their relationships.

 - Seven steps to saying sorry to your husband or wife.

 - "I'm sorry" gift ideas for your spouse or significant other.

 - When to say sorry to your partner (and when not to).

 - The difference between "I'm sorry" and "I apologize."

-Obviously some mistakes are bigger than others (i.e.; infidelity, physical and emotional abuse) and can’t be easily forgiven, no matter how much you want to say sorry.
+Obviously, some mistakes are bigger than others (i.e., infidelity and physical or emotional abuse) and can’t be easily forgiven, no matter how much you want to say sorry.
 But on those other occasions when you messed up unintentionally, saying you're sorry should always be done in a kind and thoughtful way.
-Here are some tips on how to say sorry to your wife or husband.
+Continue scrolling to find out how.